ddev/ddev/docs/users/extend/customization-extendibility.md

 One interesting implication of this behavior is that it's possible to disable extensions by replacing the configuration file that loads them.
 For instance, if you were to create an empty file at `.ddev/php/20-xdebug.ini`, it would replace the configuration that loads xdebug, which would cause xdebug to not be loaded!

-To load the new configuration, just run a `ddev restart`.
+To load the new configuration, just run a `ddev rm && ddev start`.

 An example file in .ddev/php/my-php.ini might look like this:
 ```